Carrie Newcomer: Awards and recognitions

 In 2003, Newcomer was named Woman of the Year by the City of Bloomington's Commission on the Status of Women.
 "The 2003 Woman of the Year, Carrie Newcomer, is best known as a singer/songwriter; however, Jennifer Bass, nominator, says Newcomer's significant contributions go beyond her music.
 Nine years ago, Newcomer and her husband Robert Meitus organized Bloomington's first Soup Bowl Benefit and they continue to assist with the benefit.
 What is less known is Carrie's dedication to community and her generous support of local and national organizations, said Bass.
 She has donated money from sales of her cds to the Nature Conservancy and she has participated in benefit concerts in St. Louis and Tucson."
 Newcomer's "I Wish I May, I Wish I Might" was chosen as the official song of the two year Food For Thought campaign by The Indiana Humanities Department.
 Newcomer added, I Wish I May, I Wish I Might' was inspired by the essays 'Carnival' and 'Bill and Bunny' by celebrated Indiana author Philip Gulley."

 Rolling Stone magazine said that Newcomer's work "asks all the right questions and refuses to settle for easy answers".

 In 2016 Newcomer was presented an honorary degree by Goshen College in Music for Social Change.
 The same year she presented the commencement address for the Goshen College class of 2016.

-In 2003 her song "I Should Have Known Better" was recorded by Nickel Creek on their Grammy-winning Best Contemporary Folk Album This Side.
+In 2003 her song "I Should've Known Better" was recorded by Nickel Creek on their Grammy-winning Best Contemporary Folk Album This Side.

 Collaborations

 Newcomer has collaborated with a range of musicians in performances and recordings.
 She also has collaborated on performances, presentations and efforts with authors, academics, activists, and organizations.

 Newcomer has collaborated with author Parker J. Palmer on a number of projects including a song-and-spoken-word event called Healing the Heart of Democracy: A Gathering of Spirits for the Common Good and We Need it Here: Hope, Hard Times and Human Possibility.
-In 2017 Newcomer and Palmer created a collaboration called The Growing Edge which includes retreats and The Growing Edge podacst.
+In 2017 Newcomer and Palmer created a collaboration called The Growing Edge which includes retreats and The Growing Edge podcast.

 In 1989, she wrote Sounds of the Morning for The Battle of Tippecanoe Outdoor Drama, about the land conflict between Tecumseh and William Henry Harrison.
 Her song was played as a prologue and as patrons left the amphitheater.
 Her music was woven into the NEA-funded sound design by theatre sound designer Richard K. Thomas.

 Newcomer collaborated with author Parker J. Palmer to create the presentation "Healing the Heart of Democracy."

 "Transforming Stories" was a presentation by Newcomer and Dr. Jill Bolte Taylor a neuroanatomist and author of the book My Stroke of Insight.

 Newcomer also collaborated with authors Scott Russell Sanders, Philip Gulley and J. Brent Bill for the PBS special Festival of Friends: An Offering in 4 Quaker Voices.